jajan20/frontend-applications/README.md

 - There's so much information (cognitive overload).

 ## Concept
+<strong>The Idea:</strong>
+A simple app that helps users with advice and saving information about clients.
+By not letting the users worrie about when they need to fill it in, or overloading them with information I can make the experience more pleasureable.
+It's an assistant and should act that way, so that users can focus on the important parts.

 I wanted to make an app which the users could use with just their smartphone.
 We had some feedback from the target audience in which they said:
 - Usually, we don't use the dashboard/laptop at the first meeting because being digital can stand in the way of building trust with the client.
     - Which means they write down or remember everything and fill in the information at a later time.

+- If the dashboard could help remind me what kind of questions need answering for the next meeting that would be a big help.

 ## Roadmap
 - [x] Make it faster for users to select an answer.